 Pro tip: Sign up for Madison On Tap for your ultimate guide to craft beverages in the capital city.

 It would be a shame to visit a platinum-rated biking city without taking a spin on two wheels.
-Rent an e-bike from Madison BCycle stations across downtown and head out for a ride on the Lake Monona Loop or Capital City Trail or use it to get around for shopping, dining and other fun.
+Rent an e-bike from Madison BCycle stations across downtown and head out for a ride on the 200+ miles of trails throughout the city or use it to get around for shopping, dining and other fun.

 Pro tip: Sign up for Madison By Bike for an easy guide to biking in Madison, exclusive discounts and prizes.